 The financial statements consolidate the financial activities of all entities and departments comprising the Nation reporting entity, except for Nation business entities.
-Trusts administered on behalf of third parties by Mikisew Cree First Nation are excluded from the Nation reporting entity.
+Trusts administered by third parties on behalf of Mikisew Cree First Nation are excluded from the Nation reporting entity.